lsyaseen/KTAB/KTAB_SMP_Tables.md

 # SQL Logging Group 0 - Information Tables
-## `ScenarioDesc(Scenario, Desc, ScenarioId*, RNGSeed)`
+## `ScenarioDesc(Scenario, Desc, ScenarioId*, RNGSeed, VictoryProbModel, ProbCondorcetElection, StateTransition, VotingRule, BigRAdjust, BigRRange, ThirdPartyCommit, IntervecBargn, BargnModel)`
     Scenario               Text(512)  the scenario name which is created as a function of the UTC date & time of when the scenario was begun
     Desc                   Text(512)  the long description of the scenario is either input from a model .csv file or set to be the same as Scenario if not present
     ScenarioId             Text(32)  the UTC time down to milliseconds of when the scenario was begun, hashed to a 32-character hex string
-    RNGSeed     Text(20)   the seed which sets the initial state for the random number generator This table stores all the scenarios for which the model was run and for which results are stored in this database file.
+    RNGSeed                Text(20)  the seed which sets the initial state for the random number generator VictoryProbModel       Integer   index into the enum ["Linear","Square","Quartic","Octic","Binary"] ProbCondorcetElection  Integer  index into the enum ["Conditional","MarkovIncentive","MarkovUniform"] StateTransition        Integer  index into the enum ["Deterministic","Stochastic"] VotingRule             Integer  index into the enum ["Binary","PropBin","Proportional","PropCbc","Cubic","ASymProsp"] BigRAdjust             Integer  index into the enum ["None","OneThirdRA","HalfRA","TwoThirdsRA","FullRA"] BigRRange              Integer  index into the enum ["Min",'Mid","Max"] ThirdPartyCommit       Integer  index into the enum ["NoCommit","SemiCommit","FullCommit"] IntervecBargn          Integer  index into the enum ["S1P1","S2P2","S2PMax"] BargnModel             Integer  index into the enum ["InitOnlyInterp","InitRcvrInterp","PWCompInterp"] This table stores all the scenarios for which the model was run and for which results are stored in this database file.
+This information includes the random number generator seed used, and all model parameters.

 ## `ActorDescription(ScenarioId*, Act_i*, Name, Desc)`
     ScenarioId  Text(32)  Foreign Key into ScenarioDesc; id number for the scenario